How to Hang Curtains

 Measure for Curtains in 5 Steps

-- Float: Curtains “float” less than one inch above the floor
+Float: Curtains hover less than one inch above the floor.

-Measure the width of your windows.
-Curtains should extend three to six inches beyond the side of your window on both sides for adequate coverage.
+Curtains should extend 3-6 inches beyond each side of the window for full coverage.

 Depending on the size of your window, you may need to buy multiple curtain panels, an extra long curtain rod and center support brackets.